 Abstract

 This paper is a self-described commentary from two years ago.
 The author makes a number of points about the role of knowledge brokers.
-He defines knowledge brokers as « people whose job it is to move knowledge around and create connections between researchers and their various audiences ».
-Here he points out two potential roles for knowledge brokers: working with knowledge and creating relationships, although the majority of his paper deals with knowledge and not with relationship.
-He also correctly identifies knowledge brokers as organizations as well as people identifying the role that organizations can play as knowledge brokers.
+He defines knowledge brokers as « people whose job is to move knowledge around and create connections between researchers and their various audiences ».
+Here, he points out two potential roles for knowledge brokers: working with knowledge and creating relationships, although the majority of his paper deals with knowledge and not with relationships.
+He also correctly identifies knowledge brokers as organizations, as well as people, identifying the role that organizations can play as knowledge brokers.

-The author asks the question, « Can knowledge brokering take place anywhere and everywhere »?
-He identifies science shops, technology transfer and science journalism as spaces that « have developed at the intersection of worlds that have become increasingly intertwined and because the traffic of knowledge between these worlds has become increasingly professionalized, formalized, and institutionalized. » Two years later we have many more examples of such spaces occuring within research units and research organizations and knowledge brokering organizations are emerging as organizations in their own right.
+The author asks, « Can knowledge brokering take place anywhere and everywhere »?
+He identifies science shops, technology transfer and science journalism as spaces that « have developed at the intersection of worlds that have become increasingly intertwined and because the traffic of knowledge between these worlds has become increasingly professionalized, formalized, and institutionalized. » Two years later, we have many more examples of such spaces occurring within research units and research organizations, and knowledge brokering organizations are emerging as organizations in their own right.

 There is one final yet important point the author raises, specifically the invisibility of knowledge brokering. « It is said to be an activity that is usually not acknowledged nor recognized in institutions (Bielak et al., 2008), an activity that tends to be invisible and take place ‘back stage' ».
 This is a concept I have come to agree with as we track some of our brokered collaborations forward to outcomes and impacts.
-The knowledge co-created through a collaboration brokered by knowledge brokers might take years to work its way towards impact.
-The impact might never have been possible without the original brokered collaboration but the act of brokering years earlier is now invisible.
-Our work is invisible when measuring the impact of research on decision making.
+The knowledge co-created through a collaboration brokered by knowledge brokers might take years to work towards impact.
+The impact might never have been possible without the original brokered collaboration, but the act of brokering years earlier is now invisible.
+Our work is invisible when measuring the impact of research on decision-making.
 And this is ok.
-The spotlight must be on the research and the impact resulting from an evidence informed decision.
+The spotlight must be on the research and the impact resulting from an evidence-informed decision.

-- We usually think of knowledge brokers as people but organizations are increasingly being tooled around brokering roles.
-Think of some organizations that have been crated to make connections between research and end user and use the comment feature below to indicate what they are and how they work.
+- We usually think of knowledge brokers as people, but organizations are increasingly being tooled around brokering roles.
+Think of some organizations that have been created to make connections between research and end users and use the comment feature below to indicate what they are and how they work.
 Many of these organizations exist as networks.
 Working in a network moves knowledge brokering beyond an individual or organization model and places it in a systems model.
-For more on systems level knowledge mobilization see a previous journal club entry titled, « Systems thinking, knowledge and action: towards better models and methods«
+For more on systems-level knowledge mobilization, see a previous journal club entry titled, « Systems thinking, knowledge and action: towards better models and methods«

 RIR is producing this journal club series as a way to make the evidence on KMb more accessible to knowledge brokers and to create on line discussion about research on knowledge mobilization.
 It is designed for knowledge brokers and other knowledge mobilization stakeholders.
 Read this open access article.
 Then come back to this post and join the journal club by posting your comments.